onestardao/WFGY/TensionUniverse/BlackHole/Q044_initial_conditions_of_the_universe.md

 * space looks nearly flat,
 * there are only tiny ripples where galaxies will later form.

 From the point of view of statistical mechanics this looks strange.
-If you were allowed to pick any arrangement of the universe that fits the same big constraints (for example total energy), most choices would be messy and high entropy, not smooth and low entropy.
+If you were allowed to pick any arrangement of the universe that fits the same big constraints, for example total energy, most choices would be messy and high entropy, not smooth and low entropy.

 So there is a puzzle:

 * Why did the universe begin in a special, low entropy, very smooth state.
 * Why is the arrow of time aligned so that entropy was lower in the past and higher in the future.

 In the Tension Universe view we do not try to compute the exact microstate of the Big Bang.
-Instead we do three things:
+Instead we do three things.

 1. We define a space of possible large scale starting points for the universe, and for each such starting point we assign numbers: